Author wearing a white shirt, gray floral pants, and brown boots, with a belt and accessories, smiling against a plain background.

 Why Eco Romantasy?

 The idea for The Laughter of the Sun series came out of the blue.
 I was reading about the Great Pacific Garbage Patch, and my jaw dropped open.
-Then I read every ocean has its own collection of human debris, trapping sea life and polluting the oceans.
-I thought, what if the sea life could speak?
-What would they say?
+Then I read that every ocean has its own collection of human debris, trapping sea life and causing damage.

 First, I needed a champion for the ocean.
 I wanted my lead character to be a woman, fighting personal battles within the backdrop of ocean pollution.
-I knew she had to surface and make a change there.
-So, a mermaid.
-And not just an innocent wee thing like Ariel.
-No, I wanted a fierce mermaid on a mission, an intelligent warrior, ready to fight for justice and the vulnerable.
+I knew she had to surface to make changes.

 For Book Two, The Sorrow of Bees, we experience the beehive social structure and division of labor.
 I researched bees for months, becoming evermore enamored with their peculiarities, their joys, and their deep sorrows.
 I loved every minute of the research, even when it left me in tears.